visva-dev/Blog-About-Cats/README.md

 ## Built With
 - Ruby 2.7.0
 - Ruby on Rails 6.0.3.4

-## Video presentation of the project

-Click the following [Video presentation link](https://www.loom.com/share/a6f4c7ca3b2a4acea1261b766476a7c9) to see Video presentation of the project.

 #### To get this project on your local machine, follow these steps:
 1. To get this project up and running locally, you should have [Ruby](https://www.ruby-lang.org/en/) installed on your computer.